exosphere8/exosphere8/README.md

 Security log pipelines, threat-intel ingestion, and the unglamorous parts of data engineering — scheduling, validation, data-quality gates, the things that decide whether a pipeline is trustworthy at 3am.
-Alongside that, analysis work on real datasets where the question mattered more than the model.

 **[→ Browse the repositories](https://github.com/exosphere8?tab=repositories)**